 HEALING RAIL MINISTERS.
 During and after each of our Sunday morning services, trained lay persons are available in the chapel to pray with you about any concerns you may have.
 For more information, contact Helen Folsom (firstname.lastname@example.org).

 LOAVES AND FISHES.
 A faithful group of parishioners express their ministry by preparing meals for those who have fallen ill, are recovering from surgery, or have experienced a death in their family.
 It is a gesture of love and commitment on behalf of the parish family when one of us is in special need.
 If you know of someone who might appreciate this care, contact a member of the clergy or Jeff Sackett (email@example.com).

 SUPPORT GROUPS.
-The Rev. Pat Taylor facilitates two support groups—Demented Spouses (for those dealing with the challenges of Alzheimer’s in their family) and a Grief Group (for those who are living in the wake of or threat of significant loss.
-New groups starting in June.
-Beginning in June, the Pastoral Care Team will convene support groups for people dealing with life changing loss or anticipating such loss.
-The groups will meet on the first and third Wednesdays of each month at 7 pm and second and fourth Mondays at 2 pm.
-The first Wednesday meeting will be on June 5 in the Library The first Monday meeting will be on June 10 in the Library.
+The Rev. Pat Taylor facilitates two support groups—Demented Spouses (for those dealing with the challenges of Alzheimer’s in their family) and a Grief Group for those who are living in the wake of or threat of significant loss.
+The groups meet on the first and third Wednesdays of each month at 7 pm.
+(A group meeting on the second and fourth Mondays at 2 pm is on hiatus.
+If this is a time that interests you, please contact the Rev. Pat Taylor and let her know.)
 Contact: the Rev. Pat Taylor.

 An Al-Anon group and an AA group also meet at Saint Mark’s weekly.